prise-3d/Behavioral-online-study/DOCUMENTATION.md

 }
 ```

-The `params` section is where you put all your necessary information for your experiments.
+The `params` section is where you put all the necessary information for your experiments.

 ### 2. The experiments `expe` route

-The `expe/` route define by the `expe` function in `expe/views.py` is used for launching experiments.
-This route uses few parameters pass using `GET` method:
+The `expe/` route defined by the `expe` function in `expe/views.py` is used to perform experiments.
+This route uses some parameters passed by the `GET` method:
-- `expe`: the current experiment name to use
+- `expe`: the current experiment name to use;
-- `iteration`: step of this experiments
+- `iteration`: step of the experiment;
-- `answer`: the answer of the user
+- `answer`: the user's answer.

-Using this parameter, the route know which experiments to launch with specific scene and manage experiments steps.
+Thanks to this parameter, the route knows which experiments to launch with a specific scene and manages the stages of the experiments.

-**Note:** `answer` and `iteration` parameters are used into `js/keyEvents.js` file.
-This means the `answer` and `iteration` values are sent depending of user interactions.
-You can implement your own interaction by creating your own `js` file and add it into your experiments configuration declaration (see `expe/config.py`).
+**Note:** The `answer` and `iteration` parameters are used in the `js/keyEvents.js` file.
+This means that the `answer` and `iteration` values are sent based on the user's interactions.
+You can implement your own interaction by creating your own `js` file and adding it to the configuration statement of your experiments (see `expe/config.py`).

-### 3. The `run` experiments function
+### 3. The "run" function of an experiment

-Into the `expe` function in `expe/views.py`, the `run` method of your experiment is dynamically call based.
-Hence you need to implement into the `expe/expes/run.py` a function which follows this naming convention:
+In the `expe` function of `expe/views.py`, the `run` method of your experiment is based on a dynamic call.
+You must therefore implement a function in the `expe/expes/run.py` file that follows this naming convention:

 - `run_{your_experiment_name}`

-You have communication exchanges between the Django server and the client side, it's necessary to store the experiments process at each step.
+From this function you have information communication exchanges between the Django server and the client side, it is necessary to store the experimentation process at each step.

-Hence, this function need to follow this prototype:
+Therefore, this function must follow this prototype:

 ```python
 def run_{your_experiment_name}(request, model_filepath, output_file):
 ```

-Information about parameters:
+Parameter information:
-- `request`: contains all information into `GET`, `POST` and session storages
+- `request`: contains all the information from the `GET`, `POST` and session protocols.
-- `model_filepath`: filename where you need to store information about experiment model (such as Quest+ or whatever you want) into a binary file (can be just data information or object instanciated from file of `expe/expes/classes`)
+- `model_filepath`: filename where the user-related experience model (like Quest+ or whatever you want) is stored in a binary file (can be just data information or an object instantiated from the `expe/expes/classes` file)
-- `output_file`: buffer where you can add information about your experiments (following your `output_header` declared into your experiment configuration into `expe/config.py`)
+- `output_file`: buffer where you can add information about your experiments (depending on your `output_header` declared in your experiment configuration in `expe/config.py`)

-Example of accessing request variables:
+Example of access to request variables :
 ```python
 expe_name_session = request.session.get('expe')
 expe_name_get     = request.GET.get('expe')
 expe_name_post    = request.POST.get('expe')
 ```

-Example of loading or saving Python Quest+ object ([pickle](https://docs.python.org/3/library/pickle.html) serialization library is required):
+Example of loading or saving a Python Quest+ object (the serialization library [pickle](https://docs.python.org/3/library/pickle.html) is required):
 ```python
 # check if necessary to construct `quest` object or if backup exists
 if not os.path.exists(model_filepath):